 He would then give a commercial for a company in the Denver area.This company would give seminars showing owners how to get out of their timeshare.
-While at the seminar they would show how much money you would spend in management fees over the next 30 years.
-However if you paid them between $5,000 - $20,000 dollars they would take your timeshare and make sure you never pay management fees again.
+While at the seminar, they would show how much money owners would spend paying management fees over the next 30 years.
+However, if you paid this company between $5,000 - $20,000 dollars they would take your timeshare and make sure you never paid management fees again.

-I actually met a few guys that used to do the same thing in Spain and the UK.
-They thought, as did I, that it was amazing people would be gullible enough to believe this story.
+I actually met a few guys that did the same thing in Spain and the UK.
+They thought, as I did, that it was amazing how people were gullible enough to believe this story.
 It was even more amazing that they would pay money and give away their property thinking it was the only way to stop the maintenance fee's.

-So how can we sell or give away a timeshare that we own?
+So how can we sell or give away a timeshare we own?
 In America, you buy a fee simple ownership.
 This is an ownership forever or in perpetuity.
-You own this just like you own your house.
-You receive a General Warranty Deed, Deed of Trust, and Promissory note.
+You own it just like you own your home.
+You receive a General Warranty Deed, a Deed of Trust, and a Promissory note.

 The Warranty deed is like the title to your car.
-Its recorded in a court house and given to you after the promissory note is paid in full.
-The promissory note says you promise to pay the person or organization loaning the money to purchase.
-The Deed of Trust basically says if you don't pay off the promissory not, the deed of trust gives the power to foreclose on the property.
+The promissory note says you promise to pay the person or organization loaning the money for the purchase.
+The Deed of Trust basically says if you don't pay off the promissory note, the deed of trust gives the power to foreclose on the property.
+The Warranty Deed is recorded in a county court house and is given to you after the promissory note is paid in full.
 These are all very basic definitions.
 Always consult an attorney when it comes to matters of law.

 Can I Sell My Timeshare?

-One of the problems with selling timeshares is that banks consider them a high risk loan.
+One of the problems with selling a timeshare is that banks consider them a high risk loan.
 They generally have no interest in loaning money on them.
-This is why it's so hard to get your money back and why it is impossible to make a profit.
-One of the first things to make sure of is that your timeshare is paid in full , selling it for a small amount or giving it away is quite easy.
-If not, make sure the money you receive from the sale is enough to pay off the loan.
+This is why it's hard to get your money back and why it is impossible to make a profit.
+If your timeshare is paid in full , selling it for a small amount or giving it away is quite easy.
+If not, make sure the money you receive from the sale is enough to pay off the existing loan.
 You are the signer on the promissory note.
-Unless the new buyer can assume the existing loan, and odds are pretty good they can't, you are liable until the loan is paid in full.
+Unless the new buyer can assume the existing loan, and odds are pretty good they can't, you are liable for the balance until the loan is paid in full.

 Everything has been recorded in the court house of the county your resort is located.
-This is one way to help you sell as ownership is public record.
-You could go to the court house, obtain a list of all owners and get in touch with them informing them you have a week in that resort for sale.
+This is one way to help you sell.
+Go to the court house, obtain a list of all owners and get in touch with them informing them you have a week in that resort for sale.
 If you have a fixed week, your best prospects would be the clients that own the week before yours and after yours in the same unit.

 You or your attorney can obtain a Quit Claim Deed.
-A Quit Claim Deed says that you "quit" your ownership and all interest you hold in the property.
+A Quit Claim Deed says you "quit" your ownership and all interest you hold in the property.
 A warning on this.
-A quit claim deed does not say that you own anything, it just says that you are giving all that you own of the property to someone else.
+A quit claim deed does not say you own anything, it just says you are giving all that you own of the property to someone else.
 If you are a buyer and the seller owns nothing, you own nothing.
 If you are concerned with this, pay the money to a title company.
 They can assure you of the ownership.

-If you have purchased a club the laws can be different.
-An ownership for a set number of years in called a leasehold estate.
+If you purchased a club the laws can be different.
+An ownership for a set number of years is called a leasehold estate.
 Contact the company you purchased from as they will have rules and fees to change the ownership name.
-You may be liable for the management fee if the new owner does not pay.
+You may still be liable for the management fee if the new owner does not pay.